 Qualified person and quality control/quality assurance

-The work program at Mother Lode was designed and supervised by Mark Reischman, Corvus Gold's Nevada exploration manager, who is responsible for all aspects of the work, including the QA/QC program.
+The work program at Mother Lode was designed and supervised by Mark Reischman, Corvus's Nevada exploration manager, who is responsible for all aspects of the work, including the quality control/quality assurance program.
 On-site personnel at the project log and track all samples prior to sealing and shipping.
 Quality control is monitored by the insertion of blind certified standard reference materials and blanks into each sample shipment.
-All resource sample shipments are sealed and shipped to American Assay Laboratories (AAL) in Reno, Nev., for preparation and assaying.
+All mineral resource sample shipments are sealed and shipped to American Assay Laboratories (AAL) in Reno, Nev., for preparation and assaying.
 AAL is independent of the company.
 AAL's quality system complies with the requirements for the International Standards ISO 9001:2000 and ISO 17025:1999.
 Analytical accuracy and precision are monitored by the analysis of reagent blanks, reference material and replicate samples.
 Finally, representative blind duplicate samples are forwarded to AAL and an ISO-compliant third party laboratory for additional quality control.
-Mr. Pontius, a qualified person, has verified the data underlying the information disclosed herein, including sampling, analytical and test data underlying the information by reviewing the reports of AAL, methodologies, results and all procedures undertaken for quality assurance and quality control in a manner consistent with industry practice, and all matters were consistent and accurate according to his professional judgment.
+Mr. Pontius, a qualified person, has verified the data underlying the information disclosed herein, including sampling, analytical and test data underlying the information by reviewing the reports of AAL, methodologies, results and all procedures undertaken for quality assurance and quality control in a manner consistent with industry practice, and all matters were consistent and accurate according to his professional judgement.
 There were no limitations on the verification process.

-Scott E. Wilson, CPG (10965), registered member of SME (4025107), president of Resource Development Associates Inc., is an independent consulting geologist specializing in mineral reserve and resource calculation reporting, mining project analysis and due diligence evaluations.
+Scott E. Wilson, CPG (10965), registered member of SME (4025107) and president of Resource Development Associates Inc., is an independent consulting geologist specializing in mineral reserve and mineral resource calculation reporting, mining project analysis and due diligence evaluations.
 He is acting as the qualified person, as defined in NI 43-101, and is the primary author of the technical report for the mineral resource estimate and has reviewed and approved the mineral resource estimate and the preliminary economic assessment summarized in this news release.
-Mr. Wilson has over 29 years of experience in surface mining, resource estimation and strategic mine planning.
+Mr. Wilson has over 29 years of experience in surface mining, mineral resource estimation and strategic mine planning.
 Mr. Wilson is president of Resource Development Associates Inc. and is independent of the company under NI 43-101.

-Mr. Wilson, a qualified person, has verified the data underlying the information disclosed herein, including sampling, analytical and test data underlying the information by reviewing the reports of AAL, methodologies, results and all procedures undertaken for quality assurance and quality control in a manner consistent with industry practice, and all matters were consistent and accurate according to his professional judgment.
+Mr. Wilson, a qualified person, has verified the data underlying the information disclosed herein, including sampling, analytical and test data underlying the information by reviewing the reports of AAL, methodologies, results and all procedures undertaken for quality assurance and quality control in a manner consistent with industry practice, and all matters were consistent and accurate according to his professional judgement.
 There were no limitations on the verification process.

 Metallurgical testing on North Bullfrog and Mother Lode samples has been performed by McClelland Analytical Services Laboratories Inc. of Sparks, Nev.
 McClelland is an ISO 17025-accredited facility that supplies quantitative chemical analysis in support of metallurgical, exploration and environmental testing using classic methods and modern analytical instrumentation.
 McClelland has met the requirements of the IAS Accreditations Criteria for Testing Laboratories (AC89), has demonstrated compliance with ANS/ISO/IEC Standard 17025:2005, general requirements for the competence of testing and calibration laboratories, and has been accredited, since Nov.
 12, 2012.
 Hazen Research Inc., an independent laboratory, has performed flotation, AAO testing and cyanide leach testing on samples of sulphide mineralization from the YellowJacket zone and Swale area of Sierra Blanca, and roasting tests on Mother Lode flotation concentrate.
-Hazen holds analytical certificates from state regulatory agencies and the U.S. Environmental Protection Agency.
-Hazen participates in performance evaluation studies to demonstrate competence and maintains a large stock of standard reference materials from the National Institute of Standards and Technology (NIST), the Canadian Centre for Mineral and Energy Technology (CANMET), the EPA, and other sources.
+Hazen holds analytical certificates from state regulatory agencies and the U.S. Environmental Protection Agency (the EPA).
+Hazen participates in performance evaluation studies to demonstrate competence and maintains a large stock of standard reference materials from the National Institute of Standards and Technology (NIST), the Canadian Centre for Mineral and Energy Technology (CANMET), the EPA and other sources.
 Hazen's QA program has been developed for conformance to the applicable requirements and standards referenced in 10 CFR 830.120 subpart A, quality assurance requirements, Jan.
 1, 2002.
-Pressure oxidation testwork on Mother Lode concentrate samples was performed by Resource Development Inc. of Wheatridge, Colo.
+Pressure oxidation test work on Mother Lode concentrate samples was performed by Resource Development Inc. of Wheatridge, Colo.

 For additional details, see technical report entitled "Technical Report and Preliminary Economic Assessment for the Integrated Mother Lode and North Bullfrog Projects, Bullfrog Mining District, Nye County, Nevada," dated Nov.
 1, 2018, and amended on Nov.
 8, 2018, with an effective date of Sept.
 18, 2018, on the company's profile at SEDAR.